 Your final result from your scar revision procedure will last a long time, but it may require several months before you see any visible changes.
 It could even be a year before your scars completely disappear.

-Frequently Asked Questions about Scar Revision
+Frequently Asked Questions about Scar Repair

 After having plastic surgery, patients usually experience swelling, bruising, and discomfort.
 These side effects are normal and typically resolve within two weeks.
 Some patients may feel soreness or tenderness for several months following the procedure.

-While both types of scars can be successfully treated with scar revision surgery in Denver, each type requires different techniques.
+While both types of scars can be successfully treated with surgery in Denver, each type requires different techniques.
 Keloid scars tend to grow faster and require more aggressive treatment methods.
-Hypertrophic scars usually heal slower and respond better to less invasive treatments.
+Hypertrophic scars usually heal slower and respond better to less invasive scar revision treatments.

-If you have health insurance, there’ll be a good possibility that your plan won’t cover any part of a scar revision surgery if the reason for the procedure is purely cosmetic.
+If you have health insurance, there’ll be a good possibility that your plan won’t cover any part of revision surgery if the reason for the procedure is purely cosmetic.
 However, if the reason for the surgery is because of an injury, then it’s possible your insurance might cover some of the costs.

 Kybella is a treatment used for the removal of unwanted fat under the chin.
 It is a non-surgical alternative to liposuction.